todorgarnev/react-login-assignment/README.md

   npm install
 ```

-To run the client app:
+To run the client app and the server:

 ```shell
   npm run dev